 I come from an early morning family.
-My parents’ alarm clock started buzzing around 5am.
-Sleeping in on a weekend meant 7am.
-I had to leave the house at 6:05am to get to school but I loved sleep so much that I slept until about 5:55 and spent every morning running down the driveway.
+Sleeping in on a weekend meant waking at 7am.
+On a typical weekday, I had to leave the house at 6:05am to get to school but I loved sleep so much that I slept until about 5:55 and spent every morning running down the driveway.

-It turns out that I’m a morning person.
-I can lay in bed languidly and kill time, and when I finally look at my watch, sometimes it still says 5:40.
-I also am such a wimp that I start getting sleepy around 10.
-I don’t have a set time when I need to be at work, so I don’t use an alarm clock.
+Surprisingly, it turns out that I’m a morning person.
+I can lay in bed languidly killing time, and when I finally look at my watch, sometimes it still says 5:40.

 Though I find WAKING pretty easy, it makes no difference for productivity if you don’t actually get out of bed.
+I can see 5:40 on my watch and then stay in bed until 7:30.
 This is where I find the most difficulty.
 Sleep is wonderful.
 It’s hard to think of a reason to leave the beauty of sleep for what lies ahead of me in the day.
 I find, unsurprisingly, when my sleep life is better than my waking life, that I have a lot of trouble getting out of bed.

 Ok, so I lie to myself.